March 14, 2020

 Now I see my dad, who has dementia, experiencing similar strong sweet cravings (he won’t start his savoury course without the reassurance that there is a delicious pudding to follow tout suite).
 Many of my patients – especially those going through cancer treatments, or who are dealing with severe pain, gastric challenges or recovery from surgery – get that same urge for sweetness, but then feel fear around eating sugar when they most need to protect and nurture their health.

 When the body is in crisis, or has digestive or other challenges, we instinctively crave the nourishment which is easiest to absorb – and top of the list is sugar.
 We know how delicious it is, but also, because some of it is instantly absorbed through the roof of the mouth, we get an endorphin response soon after eating, which gives us that ‘I feel strong’ feeling.
 That’s why some of the usual rules around healthy eating can be relaxed, or simply don’t apply, when we are struggling with our health.
-And it’s why, after 30 years in clinical practice, I’ve designed Nourish Drinks with this knowledge in mind.
+And it’s why, after 30 years in clinical practice, I’ve designed Nourish Drinks.

 When we are coping with cancer treatments, the high metabolic requirements created by tumour cells, or the need to recover from surgery, our body requires many more calories than usual.
 Without them, not only do we not have the physical strength to recover, but we run the very real risk of becoming undernourished and increasingly vulnerable to infection.
 So-called ‘clean eating’ and low-fat, high-fibre and sugar-free foods simply won’t give our body the fuel it needs to help build strength and endurance.
 Healthy fats give us energy and help the absorption of certain vitamins; too much fibre fills us up and, when the appetite is already poor, prevents us getting essential nourishment; and sugar provides a source of easily absorbed energy.